osquery/osquery/docs/wiki/development/building.md

 When using `make deps` the environment the resultant binaries will have a minimum set of requirements to run:

-- `glibc` version 2.13 or greater
+- `glibc` version 2.13
+- `libgcc_s`
 - `libz`

 All other dependencies are built, compiled, and linked statically.
-This makes for a rather large set of output binaries (20M+ on Linux and 15M+ on macOS) but the trade-off for deployment simplicity is very worthwhile.
+This makes for a rather large set of output binaries (15M on Linux and 9M on macOS) but the trade-off for deployment simplicity is very worthwhile.

 Under the hood the `make deps` script is calling `./tools/provision.sh`, which performs the simplified set of steps: